Willowsounds/API-LAB-Group1/examples/example_03/README.md

 Copyright (c) 2016 Tal Ater

 **What the example does**

-Example 3 uses [Annyang] to let users to change the display of text content on a screen.
+Example 3 uses [Annyang] to let users change the display of text content on a screen.
 This example allows to use one's voice to:

   - Increase font size
   - Scroll down